 If you do not want Google to use your website’s content to train its Gemini and Vertex AI models, you can disallow its user-agent.

-Please note this will not prevent Google from crawling and indexing your website’s content for search results.
+Please note that this will not prevent Google from crawling and indexing your website’s content for search results.
 Plus, it won’t prevent your content from appearing in Google’s AI Overviews in search results.

 User-agent: Google-Extended